capitalch/trace/tracking.md

 # Pending

 # Working on
-1. Dropdown cascade not working for parties
-1.1
+1. Purchase horizontal alignment
-1.2 All transactions, default is reverse, so let the checkbox be checked 1.5 All dialog boxes to originate from same place.
+1.1 Purchase write label Purchase and purchase return at top 1.2 All transactions, default is reverse, so let the checkbox be checked 1.5 All dialog boxes to originate from same place.
 At present there are many 1.6